Attorney Re-Registration

 How do I check my current status?

 Please use the Attorney Re-Registration page to check your status in our system.
-Only active attorneys will appear in this search.
+Only attorneys who are active or eligible for re-registration will appear in this search.

 Information on this page will update as it becomes available.
 Please continue to check back for the latest information.